-As discussed in Chapter 5, upzoning is being recommended in many residential areas throughout Yorktown.
-Upzoning is targeted tofocused on areas with a pattern of contiguous open space and/or larger lots.
-(See Chapter 5 for more detail.)
-Additional upzoning is recommended for underdeveloped parcels one acre or greater that are currently in 1⁄2 acre zones.
-Upzoning has many potential benefits, as discussed throughout the Comprehensive Plan.
-First-and foremost, it promotes natural resource conservation and open space preservation.
-With lower densities, less land is generally needs to be disturbed for the purpose of development, meaning that natural drainage patterns, streams and wetlands, steep slopes, bio-diversity areas, and other natural features and sensitive ecological areas can be better protected.
+- nature, the Land Use Plan is specific and puts forth a zoning scheme that can help implement those concepts. - As discussed in Chapter 5, upzoning is being recommended in many residential areas throughout Yorktown.
+Upzoning is targeted to areas with a pattern of contiguous open space and/or larger lots.
+The upzoning is combined with the Density Reduction Program, which is further intended to reduce residential development potential in more developed areas of Yorktown.
+(See Chapter 5 for more detail.) - Upzoning has many potential benefits, as discussed throughout the Comprehensive Plan.
+First and foremost, it promotes natural resource conservation and open space preservation.
+With lower densities, less land needs to be disturbed for the purpose of development, meaning that natural drainage patterns, streams and wetlands, steep slopes, bio-diversity areas, and other natural features can be better protected.
 Second, with fewer homes and septic systems, upzoning helps protect the water quality of aquifers and watersheds.
-Finally, by allowing a smaller number of homes to be built, upzoning helps to reduces potential future traffic generation.
+Finally, by allowing a smaller number of homes to be built, upzoning reduces potential future traffic generation.

-Policy 2-2: Use Tables 2-1 through 2-20 as the basis for establishing new zoning districts and updating existing zoning districts in the Town's zoning code.
+Policy 5-2: Use Tables 2-1 through 2-20 as the basis for establishing new zoning districts and updating existing zoning districts in the Town's zoning code.